Sophon/Sophon/README.md

 ## Hiyo 👋

-I'm addicted to Monsters and get nerdy about things.
+I'm addicted to Monsters, create things and get nerdy about them.

 Striving to be a renaissance man.